 The Master of Science in Strategic Communication program provides a comprehensive foundation for a successful career in a wide range of communication fields.
-The program combines the foundational theories of effective communication with practical application to make an impact in a constantly changing media landscape.
-Students may also choose to take courses leading to an emphasis in Information Technology Law and Policy.
+The program combines the foundational theories of effective communication with practical application to make an impact in a constantly changing communication landscape.
+Students may also choose to take courses leading to an emphasis in Information Technology Law and Policy, or Social Media Management.

-Applicants seeking admission to the Master of Science degree in Strategic Communication must submit a sample of writing, which could be a recent term paper or research paper.
+Applicants seeking admission to the Master of Science degree in Strategic Communication must submit a sample of writing, which could be a recent research paper or professional communication publication.
 With approval of the advisor, a student may complete up to six hours in cognate courses.